 To add an application profile, navigate to Networking > Load Balancing > Profiles > Add Application Profile > HTTP

-Provide a name for the profile and adjust below parameters to the value specified:
+Provide a name for the profile and adjust parameters below to the value specified:

 - Request Header Size: 65535